|Med School Preferences in Majors||Science vs Non-Science Major|

 - Consider your learning goals early (i.e., studying abroad, field research) and begin planning coursework and experiential learning with help from the appropriate advisers.

-Although Woody Woo is a large program, many students form close-knit communities around their shared interests.
+Although SPIA is a large program, many students form close-knit communities around their shared interests.
 Seeking funding for study and research abroad (as well as field experience) is not only accessible but also encouraged.
-Current Woody Woos often tell us they have honed strong collaborative and conversational skills through precepts and will graduate with real-world knowledge that is of immediate use and applicability during their glide year(s).
+Current SPIA often tell us they have honed strong collaborative and conversational skills through precepts and will graduate with real-world knowledge that is of immediate use and applicability during their glide year(s).
 Finally, even if you don’t choose to become a Woody Woo, you should seriously consider taking a few Woody Woo courses that can help you better understand the healthcare systems and policies that will affect how you practice medicine in the future.

 I. Certificate in Global Health & Health Policy